usnistgov/ctRSD-simulator/ctRSD-simulator-2.0/docs/SeqCompiler.rst

 	Although it is a function within the simulator, and is accessed in the same way as the other functins, it does not require a system to be simulated to be used.
 Hence why its documentation is being kept seperate from the other functions.

-	Sequence compiler was included in the simulator so that users could all the useful tools in designing ctRSD circuits all in one place.
+	Sequence compiler was included in the simulator so that users could have all the useful tools in designing ctRSD circuits all in one place.

 .. _DownloadDomainsList: